-Born in the Bronx, Amy Supton (formerly Amy Vietze) learned to work in fiber arts before she learned to read.
-Her preschool teacher taught her how to make crepe paper into yarn and her first grade teacher taught her to embroider and appliqués.
-These techniques stuck with Supton into adulthood and became the foundations of a rich body of work spanning weaving, ceramics, water-color, and pastels.
+Born in the Bronx, arist Amy Supton (formerly Amy Vietze) learned to work in fiber arts before she learned to read.
+Her preschool teacher taught her how to make crepe paper into yarn and her first-grade teacher taught her to embroider and appliqué.
+These techniques became the foundation of Supton's rich body of work spanning weaving, ceramics, watercolor, and pastels.

 Supton spent her early 20s in Detroit, Michigan (1965-1969), Berkeley, California (1969-1970), and then moved to Nashville, Tennessee (1970-1984).
-While in Detroit she picked up sewing from artist friends and made quilts, daishikis, and elaborately embroidered clothing.
 Her identity as a craftsperson emerged and a career in the arts unfolded.
-In Berkeley, she took loom weaving and rug-making classes from store-front shops.
-There, tapestry- and rug-maker German immigrant Kaethe Kliot taught Supton the techniques she still uses to this day.
+While in Detroit she picked up sewing and made quilts, daishikis, and elaborately embroidered clothing.
+She took loom weaving and rug-making classes from store-front shops in Berkeley where German immigrant Kaethe Kliot taught the tapestry and rug-making techniques she continues to use.

-Supton had access to a clay studio at George Peabody College for Teachers and because of her intense interest in fiber, but access to ceramics, began to create work that combined both mediums.
-The beginning of Supton’s work in clay coincided with the early women’s movement.
-“I felt driven to use clay to put forth a women-centric aesthetic,” remembers Supton.
 As Supton began combining ceramics with fiber, each firing technique would influence her work's color palette.
-Salt firing leads to brown, blue, and green colors.
+Salt firing lead to brown, blue, and green colors.
 Raku firing gave off alternately shiny, bright colors alongside smoky gray colors.
-Pit firing uses the natural whites and terra cotta of clay with grays and blacks, with occasional spots of irridescence.
+Pit firing creates the natural whites and terra cotta of clay with grays and blacks, with occasional spots of iridescence.

-In 1984, when Supton moved to New York City, she brought her childhood love for creating with color and texture full circle.
-She launched a 25 year career teaching creative arts to children with special needs in the New York Public School system.
+In 1984, Supton moved to New York City and taught creative arts to children with special needs in the New York Public School system for 25 years.
 She put as much passion into planning projects for her students as she had in her career as a craftsperson.
 During a yearlong sabbatical, Supton took up painting, pastel, and sculpture, and obtained access to another ceramic studio which spurred another new body of work.
-It was only upon retirement when she had a chance to return to full-time art making.
+She is now a full-time artist based in Queens, New York.

-" I find my muse in my materials and in nature;
+" I find my muse in my materials and from nature;

 the meditative feel of walking outdoors, the calm, the fragrance, the actual plant life.